bento-codeing/cermjs/export/README.md

     - Example:
         ```js
-        cerm.removeEventListenersByTypes(["keypress", "click", "customEvent1"]);
+        cerm.removeEventListenersByTargets(["keypress", "click", "customEvent1"]);
         ```

-- The `removeEventListenerById` method allows you to remove all the event listeners attached by a specific id
+- The `removeEventListenerById` method allows you to remove all the event listeners attached by a his id
     - Parameters:
         - `id`: A related id used that identify the event listener to remove
         - `basicCheckProcess`: A boolean that determines if we need to execute the basic check up process.
 Default to `true`

     - Example:
         ```js
-        // Remove all keypress event listeners on any target
+        // Remove the event listener with specific id
-        cerm.removeEventListenersByType("keypress");
+        cerm.removeEventListenerById("keypress");
         ```

 - The `removeEventListenerByIds` method allows you to remove all the event listeners attached for each id provided in args